promiseofcake/merged-prs/README.md

 - Built in Go
 - Given a set of git hashes, a list of merged GitHub Pull Requests will be retrieved and parsed.
-- List will be output to console contining the PR #, Author, Summary, and a link to the PR
+- List will be output to console containing the PR #, Author, Summary, and a link to the PR
-- If Slack credentials are configured, a notification will be sent to the channel of your choosing
+- If Slack credentials are configured, a notification will be sent to the channel of your choosing (from config, or override)

 ## Configuration